Vultaire/wsmud/README.md

 * Navigate to http://localhost:8080/.

-At the time of writing, input is done via the input box on the page, and the MUD's output comes back through the console.
-This will likely change in the near future.
+At the time of writing, only Google Chrome works properly.
+However, the client does work at a basic level.
+Note that any telnet codes are not yet handled, but they are logged in the JavaScript console.